GHP hosts a variety of events and symposia throughout the academic year. Please explore this page to learn more about our past events.

 Global Health Week and the Annual State of Global Health Symposium

-Global Health Week and the Annual State of Global Health Symposium are held each March at the Harvard T.H.
+Global Health Week and the Annual State of Global Health Symposium are held each spring at the Harvard T.H.
 Chan School of Public Health and include a variety of events (including seminars, poster sessions, movie screenings, and debates).
-Please note that the 2020 Global Health Week was canceled due to the COVID-19 pandemic.
+Please note that Global Health Week was canceled in 2020, 2021, and 2022 due to the COVID-19 pandemic.

 Global Health Week 2019 and Sixth Annual State of Global Health Symposium